Aadit-Garg/Aadit-Garg/README.md

 - 🌱 I’m currently learning python-flask
 - 👯 I’m looking to collaborate on a blog site backed by flask

-- ⚡ Fun fact: I always learn from the mistakes of others who tkaes my advice
+- ⚡ Fun fact: I always learn from the mistakes of others who takes my advice